 In accordance with the LTIP, the exercise price of unit options granted may not be less than the market value of the common units at the date of grant.
 The units issued under the LTIP will consist of new common units of the Partnership.
 On June 17, 2014, the Partnership granted 2,500,000 unit options to the executive officers of the General Partner.
-The unit options vest approximately 33% ratably on each of the next three anniversaries of the date of grant.
-In the event the fair market value per unit as of the exercise date is less than the exercise price per option unit, the vested options will automatically terminate and become null and void as of the exercise date.
+The unit options vest approximately 33% ratably on each of the first three anniversaries of the date of grant or earlier upon a change of control (as defined in the LTIP).
+Vested unit options will be automatically exercised upon the earlier of a change of control or the third anniversary of the grant date unless extended in accordance with the terms of the LTIP (the "Exercise Date").
+In the event the fair market value per unit as of the Exercise Date is less than the exercise price per option unit, the vested options will automatically terminate and become null and void on the Exercise Date.